Effects of climate change on agriculture

-Examples of the effects of climate change on agriculture: 2019 flooding of the Toki River caused by Typhoon Hagibis, which was exacerbated by climate change; increase in global leaf area primarily caused by the CO2 fertilization effect; 2020–present Horn of Africa drought, the worst drought on record and made worse due to the effects of climate change on the water cycle; maize plant in Brazil attacked by fall armyworm, a pest that is expected to benefit from climate change.
+Examples of the effects of climate change on agriculture: 2019 flooding of the Toki River caused by Typhoon Hagibis, which was exacerbated by climate change; increase in global leaf area primarily caused by the CO2 fertilization effect; 2020–2023 Horn of Africa drought, the worst drought on record and made worse due to the effects of climate change on the water cycle; maize plant in Brazil attacked by fall armyworm, a pest that is expected to benefit from climate change.

 There are numerous effects of climate change on agriculture, many of which are making it harder for agricultural activities to provide global food security.
-Recent research has found that climate change is likely to exacerbate the existing environmental impacts of agriculture by lowering crop productivity, reducing the effectiveness of agrochemicals, increasing soil erosion and pest pressures, and thereby driving greater use of land, water and inputs.Rising temperatures and changing weather patterns often result in lower crop yields due to water scarcity caused by drought, heat waves and flooding.
+Recent research has found that climate change is likely to exacerbate the existing environmental impacts of agriculture by lowering crop productivity, reducing the effectiveness of agrochemicals, increasing soil erosion and pest pressures, and thereby driving greater use of land, water and inputs.
+Rising temperatures and changing weather patterns often result in lower crop yields due to water scarcity caused by drought, heat waves and flooding.
 These effects of climate change can also increase the risk of several regions suffering simultaneous crop failures.
 Currently this risk is rare but if these simultaneous crop failures occur, they could have significant consequences for the global food supply.
 With a growing population and rapid urbanization, it is suggested that food production may increase by nearly 60% in the upcoming years.
-Verma, Krishnan (2024).
-"Climate change adaptation: Challenges for agricultural sustainability".
 Many pests and plant diseases are expected to become more prevalent or to spread to new regions.
 The world's livestock are expected to be affected by many of the same issues.
 These issues range from greater heat stress to animal feed shortfalls and the spread of parasites and vector-borne diseases.